qExobyte/qExobyte.github.io/_pages/strategy.md

 If they weren't even sure where to begin, we begin by defining terms.
 I may ask "when are exponential functions used?" or "what makes triangles similar?" to encourage students to think conceptually about the problem rather than procedurally.

 If the student did attempt the problem, we walk through their work until we reach the step that led them to the wrong answer.
 Our focus is not on how to *solve* the problem correctly, but rather how to *think* about the problem correctly.
+It's a **conversation**, not a lecture.

 <h3>Concepts First</h3>
 Especially on the DSAT, problems are becoming increasingly conceptual, so the focus of my tutoring is always on building **understanding**, not memorization.